 The verdicts and settlements we win for our clients help them to mend or rebuild their lives--at least to the extent that money will allow.
-We are proud of our contributions to our clients, and the positive influence of our work on corporate America.
-It is our privilege to continue to help make many products, workplaces, hospitals, homes, public facilities, railroad crossings and highways safer because of the work we do for our clients.
+It is our privilege to continue to help make many products, workplaces, hospitals, homes, public facilities, railroad crossings, and highways safer because of the work we do for our clients.
 This is a sampling of the types of cases we handle.
-The names of the parties bringing the lawsuit and the defendants in some instances have been eliminated to protect confidentiality.
-Also, when a confidential settlement is noted, there has been an agreement made not to disclose the amount of settlement paid.
+Some details have been omitted to protect confidentiality.

 Boat Owners v.
 Yacht Manufacturer, [Kansas City, Jackson County, Missouri]

 Claim of Yacht Owners against the Manufacturer for carbon monoxide leaking into the sleeping cabins, interfering with the use of the air-conditioned cabins of the yachts.
 Confidential settlements were reached with Manufacturer on behalf of Owners.